ISLaND Lab

 Gaining a better understanding of this topic will highlight how we can best support minimally verbal children and their families.

 The primary aim of Project ISLaND is to elucidate mechanisms of language growth in minimally verbal children.
+In particular, this project will investigate the prevalence and significance of speech-motor planning difficulties in neurodevelopmental conditions like autism, and how they relate to expressive language development.

 The findings will address theoretical questions about mechanisms underpinning individual differences in the spoken language abilities of this group, and add to the identification of early value-added predictors of language outcomes for minimally verbal individuals.